barend/java-iban/README.md

 for its country code and that it passes checksum validation.
 The `Modulo97` class exposes the checksum validation code for other purposes, such as live input validation.

 The library is compatible for use in Android apps.
+It is in maintenance mode; I'll occasionally update it to the latest version of the IBAN registry, but I don't plan on developing any new features.

 ![Travis CI](https://travis-ci.org/barend/java-iban.svg?branch=master "Travis CI build status")